TechLabs-Berlin/slack-scheduler-action/README.md

     :rocket: I am happy that the first people already started our program!
   post_at: "2021-02-15T21:18+01:00"
   channel: "G01LXNY9F6J" # Channel-ID or Channel-Name
+  user: "max" # Optional, if none is specified the message will be send with the token of the default user
 - text: |
     *Hey everyone*,